testingautomated-usi/uncertainty-wizard/README.md

 your IDE will be able to provide you with a good amount of docs out of the box.

-You may also want to check out the technical tool paper [(preprint)](https://arxiv.org/abs/2101.00982), describing uncertainty wizard functionality and api as of version `0.1.0`.
+You may also want to check out the technical tool paper [(preprint)](https://arxiv.org/abs/2101.00982), describing uncertainty wizard functionality and api as of version `v0.1.0`.

 #### Examples
 A set of small and easy examples, perfect to get started can be found in the [models user guide](https://uncertainty-wizard.readthedocs.io/en/latest/user_guide_models.html) and the [quantifiers user guide](https://uncertainty-wizard.readthedocs.io/en/latest/user_guide_quantifiers.html).
 Larger and examples are also provided - and you can run them in colab right away.
-You can find them here: [List of jupyter examples](https://uncertainty-wizard.readthedocs.io/en/latest/examples.html).
+You can find them here: [Jupyter examples](https://uncertainty-wizard.readthedocs.io/en/latest/examples.html).

 #### Authors and Papers
 <!--- Dont forget to update sphinx documentation when changing this paragraph -->